This page was co-written by the author of this site Thomas DeMichele based on work by Carter Bastian.

 Although we can find half-truths, fuzzy logic, vagueness, and degrees of truth all around, and sometimes in practice we will have to sacrifice ideals and truths, we can still use reason and logic to prove the law of excluded middles.

-TIP: Speaking of mathematics based proofs, Gödel, and logic, Principia Mathematica (PM) was an attempt to describe a set of axioms and inference rules in symbolic logic from which all mathematical truths could in principle be proven.
+TIP: Speaking of mathematics based proofs, Gödel, and logic… 1910’s Principia Mathematica (PM) (a three-volume work on the foundations of mathematics, written by Alfred North Whitehead and Bertrand Russell) was an early attempt to describe a set of axioms and inference rules in symbolic logic from which all mathematical truths could in principle be proven (a logic-and-proof-based Theory of Everything).
 However, in 1931, Gödel’s incompleteness theorem proved definitively that PM, and in fact any other attempt, could never achieve this lofty goal; that is, for any set of axioms and inference rules proposed to encapsulate mathematics, either the system must be inconsistent, or there must in fact be some truths of mathematics which could not be deduced from them.
+In other words, the only real ToE in logic mathematically speaking is Socrates’ [paraphrasing], “all I know is that I still don’t know for sure”.

 How to Prove That There are Statements That Can’t Be Proven True – Gödel’s Proof